Trietptm-on-Coding-Algorithms/RedQueen/README.md

 behave depending on how many call are left to be send (reset calls every 24 hours), etc ...

 Then Sends a dm when done retweeting all the good stuff in its timeline .

+Banned words/users/ can be update by sending cmd seperated by comma via dm to Redqueen .

+ex: Banuser,bouffon,@thejester,dark web rocks!,@bfm,https://t.co/nFj083Iybr

+Banuser will add the user from the quote https://t.co/nFj083Iybr to Banned Users list (./Data/Rq.Bannedpeople)

+Then Will add @thejester and @bfm to Banned Users list too.

+"bouffon" and "dark web rocks!" will be add to Banned words list (./Data/Rq.Bannedword)

 ## Installation